Helpmekaar Kollege: Klets, Knibbel en Kykfees

 The Klets, Knibbel en Kykfees (Chat, Nibble and Watch festival), commonly known as the KKK fees, gives learners the opportunity to express their creativity by participating in various cultural activities.
 With boat-building, debating, cupcake decorating, stand-up comedy, graffiti, poetry, rapping, idols and even paper-jet folding, it provides fun and enrichment for each Helpie involved.

 Rugby spirit

-Winter is rugby season and at Helpmekaar rugby is more than just a game.
-The whole school attends all home games to stand behind their first team and when they reach the finals everyone goes along.
+Rugby season is in full swing, and at Helpmekaar, rugby is more than just a game.
+The entire school attends all home games to support their first team, and when they reach the finals, everyone joins them.

-The first-team jerseys are brown and gold, whereas the other teams wear white.
-First-team players also have special scarves, hats and shorts that they can wear with their school uniform (mentioned above).
+The first team wears brown and gold jerseys, while the other teams wear white.
+First-team players can additionally wear customized scarves, hats, and shorts with their school uniform (mentioned above).

 Golden Boys

 The Golden Boys are the official school mascots.
 Dressed up in brown cloaks, rugby-shorts and golden body paint, they perform at major events such as Inter-High Athletics meets, rugby games and swimming galas.
 Grade 10 boys are specially selected by previous Golden Boys to participate in this tradition.